OpenCSGs/csghub-installer/README.md

 2. Functions that depend on k8s are not yet completed.
 3. For mor details about docker installation, please refer to [docker](./docker/README.md)

+#### Helm Chart
+1. The helm chart method is suitable for scenarios with high stability and availability, such as production environments.
+2. helm chart only supports `gitaly` as the git server backend,  `gitea` is not supported.
+3. For more details about helm chart installation and deployment, please refer to [helm-chart](./helm-chart/README.md)

 #### Docker Compose
 1. compose mode can be used for test and develop purpose.
 It is recommended to use helm chart installation for production environments.
-1. CSGHub instance that deployed with compose mode cannot directly use functions which rely on the kubernetes platform, such as space, model inference, and model fine-tuning.
+2. CSGHub instance that deployed with compose mode cannot directly use functions which rely on the kubernetes platform, such as space, model inference, and model fine-tuning.
 Kubernetes's deployment and configuration are not within the scope of the compose installation method, it needs further manual configurations which can be found [here](./docker-compose/csghub/README.md#configure-kubernetes)
-1. Starting from CSGHub v0.9.0, CSGHub no longer provides continuous support for gitea backend, and it is recommended to use `gitaly` as default git server backend.
+3. Starting from CSGHub v0.9.0, CSGHub no longer provides continuous support for gitea backend, and it is recommended to use `gitaly` as default git server backend.
-1. Provide a solution for one-click deployment to Alibaba Cloud, [Deployment Link](https://computenest.console.aliyun.com/service/instance/create/cn-hangzhou?type=user&ServiceId=service-712413c5c35c47b3a42c)
+4. Provide a solution for one-click deployment to Alibaba Cloud, [Deployment Link](https://computenest.console.aliyun.com/service/instance/create/cn-hangzhou?type=user&ServiceId=service-712413c5c35c47b3a42c)
-1. For more details about compose installation and deployment, please refer to [docker-compose](./docker-compose/csghub/README.md)
+5. For more details about compose installation and deployment, please refer to [docker-compose](./docker-compose/csghub/README.md)

-#### Helm Chart
-1. The helm chart method is suitable for scenarios with high stability and availability, such as production environments.
-1. helm chart only supports `gitaly` as the git server backend,  `gitea` is not supported.
-1. For more details about helm chart installation and deployment, please refer to [helm-chart](./helm-chart/README.md)